bmtron3030/AlpacaShephard/README.md

 (This project is NOT associated with official Alpaca API.
 Visit https://alpaca.markets/ to use the official Alpaca API)

 The AlpacaShephard file is an open-source Python class that works with the Alpaca API by adding a light layer of flexibility already established in the Alpaca API.
-This project aims to bring more security and protection for users that want to pursue algorithmic trading who seek more security and readability while maintaining a low computing complexity as much as possible.
+This project aims to bring more security and protection for users that want to pursue algorithmic trading who seek more readability while maintaining low computing complexity as much as possible.
 I created this as part of my expirementation/journey in algorithmic trading and wanted a solution that was custom to my requirements.

 **Requirements**